vu-maple-lab/surgtool_challenge/README.md

 <img src="figs/trial_phase.png" alt="drawing" width="600"/>

 ## Running the Code
 Python 3.8 and PyTorch 2.0.1 was used to execute the project.
+You can install the necessary models from [this Google Drive link](https://drive.google.com/drive/folders/1q4RZPZ2cdhV6SMhZDEK83sNrqWuvtFNO?usp=sharing).
+There, you will need to install ternaus16.pt and category1.pt.

 First, create a conda environment using

 `conda create --name maplelab python=3.8`